Manifest.mf specification

 args

-The arguments that to be appended to the executable when the command is triggered.
-The other arguments passed from command launcher will be appeneded after these arguments that are defined in args
+The arguments that are to be appended to the executable when the command is triggered.
+The other arguments passed from Command Launcher will be appended after these arguments that are defined in the args

 field.